Skip to Search Skip to Global Navigation Skip to Local Navigation Skip to Content

 I. POLICY STATEMENT

-The University of Texas at San Antonio (UTSA) is committed to building a highly qualified and diverse faculty in support of academic excellence.
+The University of Texas at San Antonio (UTSA) is committed to building a highly qualified faculty in support of academic excellence.
 This policy ensures fair compensation for faculty contributions to the University mission and support of UTSA’s dedication to the advancement of knowledge through research and discovery, teaching and learning, community engagement, and public service.

 II.
 RATIONALE